sven-gerlach/secure-my-spot-api/README.md

 ## ERD
 ![ERD Image](./development/ERD.PNG)

+## Unresolved Issues
+- [ ] When an admin enters their credentials into the [api's admin UI](https://secure-my-spot.api.sigmagamma.app/admin), the user sees an error ERR_TOO_MANY_REDIRECTS before they see the admin UI.
+When clicking on any path exposed in the admin UI, the user is beeing redirected to the log-in feature.
+The sessionID is stored in the db and in the browser cookie.
+Also, this error only ocurs in the production environment.
+It is likely caused by some mis-configuration of the nginx proxy and django's setting.py.

 ## Next Steps
 - [ ] Replace polling of back-end with a websocket design that allows for bi-directional communication between the front- and the back-end